anzuh/rpp/README.md

 Sh is the default program.
 The !# syntax could theoretically run any program that uses the format `<program name> -c <command>`.

+## Building

+To compile this, you'll need to have the Rust toolchain installed.
+After that it's as simple as cloning the repo and running `cargo build`.

 ## Contribution

 This started out as a project by students who were just learning Rust.
 As such,